 Mentoring Program Co-Chair

-Sherine Elizabeth Thomas is the Executive Assistant County Attorney at the Travis County’s Attorney’s Office.
-Although Sherine litigates cases filed against and on behalf of Travis County, its elected officials and employees in state and federal court at both the trial court and the appellate levels, she also oversees or coordinates with all six civil divisions of the County Attorney’s Office.
+Sherine Elizabeth Thomas is the Executive County Attorney at the Travis County’s Attorney’s Office.
+Although Sherine litigates cases filed against and on behalf of Travis County, its elected officials and employees in state and federal court at both the trial court and the appellate levels, she also oversees and coordinates with all six civil litigation and transactional divisions of the County Attorney’s Office.
 She assists in developing and managing policy and the budget for the office.
 In her appellate practice, Sherine has presented oral argument to various state and federal courts of appeals, including the Supreme Court of Texas and the Fifth Circuit Court of Appeals.
 Her practice areas have included employment law, civil rights, personal injury and condemnation, elections, and land use.
-She has handled cases as both Plaintiff and Defendants

 When Hamilton Pool was polluted by developers, Sherine took the lead for Travis County in negotiating a collective settlement totaling $3.5 million dollars with almost $2.1 dollars going to Travis County.
 Not only is this the highest settlement amount received by Travis County for an environmental case of this kind, this settlement allowed for an unprecedented cleanup of the creek and Hamilton Pool.
 Most recently, Sherine was recognized as the 2016 Civil Practitioner of the Year by the Texas District and County Attorney’s Association and with Government Services Award by Travis County Women Lawyers Association.

 She is special instructor for The University of Texas Law School’s Trial Advocacy Program.
 She is on the board of several professional organizations and community non-profits, with an emphasis on women’s issues.